Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Who Uses Tor in 2026?

-Tor has evolved from a military project to a tool used by millions worldwide.
-Understanding who uses Tor helps dispel misconceptions about its purpose.
+Tor has evolved from a military project into a tool used by millions worldwide.
+Understanding the various tor browser uses helps dispel misconceptions about its purpose.

 Journalists and Whistleblowers